MustafaMelihCan/Custom-1-Channel-EEG-PCB-DSP/README.md

 ---

 ## Quick Start
+0. To get an overview of the system look at `/docs/1 Channel EEG System Pipeline Final version`.
 1. Build firmware with STM32CubeIDE (or compatible toolchain).
 2. Order PCB using Gerber files from `/hardware/`.
 3. Source components using the BOM in `/hardware/`.